 BIOL 236.
 Plant Biology How do plants work?
 This course is framed in the context of advances in evolution and genomics, which offer insight into physiological, developmental, morphological, and anatomical adaptations to diverse environments.
 Emphasis is placed on experimental approaches to the study of plants.
 The biology behind current issues related to food and agriculture, including genetically modified organisms, will be investigated.
 Prerequisite: Biology 125 or 126.
 6 cr., MS; NE, QRE, SpringJ.
 Petricka

 BIOL 238.
 Entomology Insects are one of the most successful groups of organisms on the planet, playing major roles in all terrestrial and freshwater ecosystems.
 In addition, since insects are ubiquitous they affect human endeavors on many fronts, both positively (e.g., crop pollination) and negatively (damage to crops and transmitting disease).
 This class will focus on the biology of insects, including physiology, behavior, and ecology.
 Many examples will highlight current environmental issues.
-Prerequisites: Biology 125 and 126.
+Prerequisite: Biology 125 and 126.
 Concurrent registration in Biology 239 required.
 6 cr., MS; NE, QRE, Offered in alternate years.
 Not offered in 2013-2014.

 BIOL 239.
 Entomology Laboratory Field and laboratory investigation of living insects.
 Synoptic examination of the major orders of insects, including evolution of different groups, physiology, structure, and identification.
 Field labs will focus on insect ecology and collection techniques for making a comprehensive insect collection.
 2 cr., ND; NE, Offered in alternate years.
 Not offered in 2013-2014.

 BIOL 240.
 Genetics A study of the transmission of genetic information between generations of organisms, and of the mechanism of expression of information within an individual organism.
 The main emphasis will be on the physical and chemical basis of heredity; mutational, transmissional and functional analysis of the genetic material, and gene expression.
-Prerequisites: Biology 125 and 126 or permission of the instructor.
+Prerequisite: Biology 125 and 126 or permission of the instructor.
 6 cr., MS; NE, QRE, Winter,SpringJ.
 Petricka, S. Zweifel

 BIOL 242.
 Vertebrate Morphology Over 500 million years of evolution has produced a rich diversity of structure and functional morphology in vertebrates.
 We will use comparative methods to help us understand the various selective forces and constraints that produced the vertebrate forms living today.
 Laboratory dissection of a variety of preserved vertebrates will allow us to examine how these fascinating animals monitor and move through their environment, procure, ingest and circulate nutrients, respirate, and reproduce.
-Prerequisites: Biology 125 and 126.
+Prerequisite: Biology 125 and 126.
 6 cr., MS; NE, Not offered in 2013-2014.

 BIOL 243.
 Vertebrate Morphology Laboratory 2 cr., ND; NE, Not offered in 2013-2014.

 BIOL 248.
 Behavioral Ecology Behavioral ecologists strive to understand the complex ways that ecological pressures influence the evolution of behavioral strategies.
 It can be argued that animals face a relatively small set of basic challenges: they must acquire food, water, and mates, and they must avoid danger.
 Yet we see a rich diversity of solutions to these problems.
 Consider foraging behavior, for example.
 All animals must acquire energy, but some filter particles out of sea water, others graze on nearly inedible grasses, while still others hunt in cooperative packs.
 In this course we will consider such topics as foraging, communication, sociality, and conflict.
 By focusing on the functions and evolutionary histories of behaviors, we strive to better understand the puzzle of behavioral diversity.
+Biology 125 and 126.
 Prerequisite: Biology 125 and 126.
 6 cr., MS; NE, QRE, WinterA.
 Bosacker

 BIOL 250.
 Australia Program: Marine Biology We will study the biology of marine ecosystems with an emphasis on population and community ecology and the life histories and evolution of marine organisms.
 We will explore the diverse marine ecosystems of Australia through extensive field work in habitats including temperate oceans, mangrove forests, and tropical coral reefs.
 6 cr., MS; NE, QRE, Not offered in 2013-2014.